itaim18/akela/server-nestjs/README.md

 Enter this project folder in the cmd / terminal and run `npm run dev`.
 This project should also have hot-reloading.

 ## How to format the code
-Run in this folder in the cmd / terminal `num run format`.
+Run in this folder in the cmd / terminal `npm run format`.

 ## Instructions
 - The project has currently two modules - auth for the login (which has some basic implementation) and tasks which includes empty controller, service and dal